ePaperInnovation/pl-mcu-epd/Documentation/glossary.rst

   Electrophoretic display.
 Such displays retain the last image driven to them and only require power to change the image

+EPDC
+  Electrophoretic display controller.
+A specialised display timing controller required for updating electrophoretic displays.
+The EPDC is responsible for applying the correct waveform to each pixel, according to the current and target images

 FFC
   Flexible flat cable (http://en.wikipedia.org/wiki/Flat_Flex_Cable)

+GPIO
+  General-purpose input/output.
+A user-controllable pin that can be defined at runtime as either an input or an output

 Hummingbird Z6
   An evaluation board from Plastic Logic that interfaces between a Plastic Logic small display